sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

 - The application’s main thread is launched immediately after boot and the VM shuts down when it returns.
-- Mirage provides an evaluator that uses domainpoll to listen for events and wake up lightweight threads.
+- Mirage provides an evaluator that uses domain poll to listen for events and wake up lightweight threads.
   The VM is thus either executing OCaml code or blocked, with no internal preemption or asynchronous interrupts.